eharshit/End-to-End-Vendor-Insights/README.md

 ## Overview

-This is a real-world, company-standard data analytics project focused on analyzing vendor performance in the wholesale and retail industry.
-It integrates multiple tools — SQL, Python (Pandas), and Power BI — to simulate how a professional data analyst solves business problems end-to-end.
+This project analyzes vendor performance in the wholesale and retail space.
+I used SQL, Python (Pandas), and Power BI to handle the full workflow — from cleaning raw data to generating business insights — the way it's done in actual industry settings.

-> This is **not** a beginner project.
-It mirrors how analysts in actual companies handle large datasets, optimize SQL queries, build dashboards, and derive insights that directly impact business decisions.

 ---

 ## Business Problem